ved-patel226/FRIDGY-SOARIO-2024/README.md

 ##  License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
+This project is protected under the [Apache 2.0](https://choosealicense.com/licenses) License.
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.

----

-##  Acknowledgments

-- List any resources, contributors, inspiration, etc. here.

 ---